-Partner Molly Crowley has handled a variety of personal injury cases since the beginning of her legal career.
-She is an aggressive and compassionate attorney who advocates for the equitable resolution of her clients’ cases.
+Partner Molly Kling Crowley has handled a variety of personal injury cases since the beginning of her legal career.
+She is an aggressive and compassionate lawyer who advocates for the equitable resolution of her clients’ cases.

 Molly recognizes that injured victims and their loved ones are already dealing with enough as they get medical treatment for, and adjust their lives to, their injuries.
 They should not have to worry about how their medical bills will be paid, how their lost wages will be covered, or how their pain and suffering will be fairly compensated.
 For those who have lost a loved one due to another’s negligence, it can be especially difficult to manage all of these concerns.
 Injured victims need an attorney like Molly who will compassionately advocate for them and their cause.

 “As a trial lawyer, I have the unique opportunity to assist injured people through this difficult time in their lives, offering my skills to help them obtain civil justice.
 I like to be personally available to my clients,” Molly says.
 “And I love the work that I do.
 My clients have struggled with difficult challenges as the result of someone else’s negligence.
 It can be very hard for them to accept that their lives have changed, sometimes forever, through no fault of their own.
 Seeing their relief and satisfaction upon the successful resolution of their cases is truly rewarding, as it is sometimes the first step in moving on with the rest of their lives.”